-The Lake was identified as one of nine priority water bodies by the Surface Water Improvement and Management program in the early 1990s.
+Lake Panasoffkee was identified as one of nine priority water bodies by the Surface Water Improvement and Management program in the early 1990s.
 As a result, the District sought to purchase lands to protect this priority water resource.
-The majority of the Preserve was acquired in 1993, from Hanover Farms Shoe, Inc. with funds from Preservation 2000.
-Prior to this, the southern portion of the Preserve along the lake and Shady Brook were acquired using the Water Management Lands Trust Fund.
-Following the acquisition of the Hanover parcel, there were several small parcels acquired south of County Road 514 and along I-75 which completed acquisition of parcels in the Preserve.
+The southern portion of the Preserve and along the Lake and Shady Brook were acquired using the Water Management Lands Trust Fund.
+The majority of the Preserve was acquired in 1993 from Hanover Farms Shoe, Inc. (Hanover Parcel) with funds from Preservation 2000.
+Following the acquisition of the Hanover Parcel, there were several small parcels acquired south of County Road 514 and along I-75 which completed acquisition of parcels in the Preserve.